prethora/typescript_smtp_email_aggregator_relay/README.md

 ## Configure

 Using your favourite text editor, edit the `config.yaml` file (it is well documented in the in-file comments).
+You mostly only need to edit the `outgoing` section to configure the postfix server, but check everything else just to make sure.

 ## Run Relay Test